-(3) The Governor, upon the recommendation of the Commissioner, may call upon any officer who has attained the age of fifty to retire.
+(3) The Commissioner, may call upon any officer who has attained the age of fifty to retire.

 (4) The Public Service Pensions Law (2004 Revision) shall, subject to this Law, apply to all officers save such as are employed upon contractual terms applicable to the individual officer which provide for or specifically exclude pension rights.